 He should be careful what he wishes for.

-Ryan awoke to a blissful state.
-He felt warm, safe and truly happy, that is until he opened his eyes.
-He sat up confused, looking around ,he was not in the same place he fell asleep the night before.
-Wild flowers every color of the rainbow and a few he was pretty sure didn't exist, littered the ground, except for a small circle around him.
+Ryan awoke in a blissful state.
+He felt warm, safe and truly happy; that is until he opened his eyes.
+He sat up confused, looking around to see he was not in the same place he fell asleep the night before.
+Wild flowers every color of the rainbow and, a few he was pretty sure didn't exist, littered the ground, except for a small circle around him.
 The trees were strong and dark, becoming tall and thick.
 Vines hung from their branches almost like curtains and a small path lead out of the cove of trees.

 Ryan got up, slowly examining himself and the world around him.
-He was almost the same, his torn skinny jeans and blue sweatshirt were still the same.
-His brown hair was slightly messy, as always, smudged black lined his eyes and he still was an unhealthy thin.
-Bruises littered the broken boy's body, dark bags hung under his eyes and one was still swollen and purple.
+He was almost the same, his torn jeans and blue sweatshirt remained unchanged.
+His hair was slightly messy, not unusual, skinny fingers and chapped lips were too unaffected.
+The only change was that the bruises began swelling and turning a dark purple along with the bags under his eyes.
 He sighed, it was dark out when he had gotten here last night.
-He was sure his eyes had just been playing tricks on him, that was until he saw it.
+He was sure his eyes had just been playing tricks on him; until he saw something curious.

 A small bird hopped over to a thin branch near him.
-It was bright pink, and had small glowing white eyes.
+It was bright pink, and had small, glowing, white eyes.
 Ryan had never seen anything like it, he was mesmerized.
 Then the bird did something he never expected...
 OW-OOHGA!
 Ryan jumped and stared at the small bird that had just released a noise that sounded as if it were the horn of a large steam boat.
 OW-OOHGA!
 Again the tiny bird 'chirped'.
-Baffled by small creature Ryan followed it as it hopped and flew from tree to tree, until Ryan was nowhere near the place he had woken up.
+Baffled by small creature Ryan followed it as it hopped and flew from tree to tree, until he was nowhere near the place he had woken up.

 "Alarming aren't they"